This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 September 2021

-The purpose of this study is to examine how rural and urban ED outpatient services transitioned and adjusted to the impacts of COVID-19.
-The study will address and describe the demographic, socioeconomic, and health service characteristics associated with ED service use changes and their relationship to communities that experienced disruptive changes.
-The study will:
+The purpose of this study was to examine how rural and urban ED outpatient services transitioned and adjusted to the impacts of COVID-19.
+The study addressed and described the demographic, socioeconomic, and health service characteristics associated with ED service use changes and their relationship to communities that experienced disruptive changes.
+The study:

-• Assess whether changes in outpatient ED service volume and type across rural and urban areas remained consistent between time periods.
+• Assessed whether changes in outpatient ED service volume and type across rural and urban areas remained consistent between time periods.

-• Describe any changes in the array of outpatient ED services sought between the before and since COVID-19 time periods.
+• Described any changes in the array of outpatient ED services sought between the before and since COVID-19 time periods.

-• Identify whether observed differences were related to demographic, socioeconomic, and/or geographic setting.
+• Identified whether observed differences were related to demographic, socioeconomic, and/or geographic setting.

-• Develop an understanding of the association between observed differences in ED use that may inform policies and other strategies to improve access to care for future disasters and public health emergencies.
+• Developed an understanding of the association between observed differences in ED use that may inform policies and other strategies to improve access to care for future disasters and public health emergencies.